Rethinking strategy for a Covid world

 - As a result, the traditional strategy toolkit that was built for a more stable and predictable world has been blunted

-- To build and execute strategy during Coronavirus leaders need to adopt a new framework that guides actions in five key areas
+- To build and execute strategy during Coronavirus leaders need to adopt an adaptive framework to strategy development and execution

 The uniqueness of the current crisis is a function of four key characteristics: the crisis' impact on health, its impact on economic growth, the level of uncertainty it has created, and its coincidence with a slowdown in globalisation.

-Firstly, Covid-19 has affected far more people than any previous pandemic over the last several decades like SARS or H1N1.
-There are over 23m recorded infections and over 800,000 deaths so far with cases in almost every country in the world.
-India has been particularly badly hit with over 3m cases.
+Firstly, COVID-19 has affected far more people than any previous pandemic over the last several decades like SARS or H1N1.
+There are over 60m recorded infections and over 1.4m deaths so far with cases in almost every country in the world.
+India has been particularly badly hit with close to 10m cases.

 As a consequence of these four factors, the experience of previous crises are of little use in guiding current decision-making.